 The approach we use in this paper is statistical equivalence.
 Two independent sequences which have the same statistics are said to be statistically equivalent.
-We find that two different LSI system responses are statistically equivalent if the corresponding inputs are statistically equivalent.
-Thus the desired properties of e(n) can be found by examining sequences that are statistically equivalent to q(n). we will study the statistical properties of the input q(n) and then draw conclusions about the output e(n). we will show this experimentally.
+We find that two different LSI system responses are omputer quantization is important to consider in digital signal processing because it limits the accuracy of signals to be processed.
+In this paper we will talk about the quantization effect on system performance and use the result to make an improvement in the signal and systems field. statistically equivalent if the corresponding inputs are statistically equivalent.
+Thus the desired properties of e(n) can be found by examining sequences that are statistically equivalent to e(n), we will study the statistical properties of the input e(n) and then draw conclusions about the output e(n), we will show this experimentally.